What A Positive Coronavirus Test Means For President Trump's Health

 That said, many people who get infected with the virus do not develop any symptoms — even many of those with risk factors such as their age and weight.
 Even when people do get sick, lots of them develop cold or flu-like symptoms that are mild.
 And many people who develop serious complications recover.
 So there's no way to predict what's going to happen to any specific individual.

-"There is quite a broad range for how COVID-19 progresses," said Raj Gandhi, an infectious diseases physician at Massachusetts General Hospital and Harvard Medical School.
+"There is quite a broad range for how COVID-19 progresses," Gandhi said.
 "Some people with COVID-19 never develop symptoms.
 For those who develop symptoms, they typically do so at about 4-5 days after acquiring the infection but sometimes it takes up to 2 weeks to develop symptoms."

 First lady Melania Trump is 50, so she's not in as high a risk group as the president.
 She underwent a procedure for a benign kidney condition in 2018 but isn't known to have any health problems that would put her at increased risk.